rasumovsky/51_HggDM/README.md

 The program can be any of the following options:
   - Cleanup (clean old files from previous analysis runs)
   - MassPoints (make mass files as inputs for and model)
+  - GetSystematics (make cutflows and categorizations for all syst. variations)
   - PlotVariables (plot interesting kinematic variables)
   - SigParam (build the signal PDF from MC)
   - BkgModel (build the background model)